Transfering, please wait ..

 Please Note:

 1. Most Australian airlines do not permit internal combustion engines as check-in or carry-on baggage.
+These can only ever be transported when correctly marked, labelled, and documented as freight/cargo.

 2. You must refer to the specific Operator Dangerous Goods Manual for further information.